thescoutex/IfunnyAdBlocker/README.md

 # IfunnyAdBlocker
-Updated ifunny adblocker for early 2024
+Updated ifunny adblocker for July 2024

-shits broke
+Works for AdAway and other local ad blockers that can be installed on the device without root access.